-Displays message e.g.
+lacksquare Displays message e.g.

-On Break

-⊃ again

-Displays status number e.g.
+🗩 again Displays status number e.g. Status 04

-(Status 04

-⊃ again

-Display shows Reception S You can call back to any number in the Missed Call list by:
+again Display shows Reception S

+You can call back to any number in the Missed Call list by:
-1 Quntil:

-Selected Alias

-PTT button or # call.
+- 1 or Vuntil: (Alias - 2 PTT button or # to make the call.